hannahclauson/health-agreements/attack-plan.md

     - params missing (esp practice name/impl)
   - User access to all models
     - anon / editor / admin
+    - admin creation not allowed (at least on prod)
 - Data Entry Phase II (##est 1 day)
   - will be added to seeds file
   - another few dozen companies